top of page

 SCALING

 Some patients may require more than a routine cleaning.
 Scaling and root planing, or a deep cleaning, is the removal of soft or hardened plaque from under the gum line.
 This facilitates gum healing and prevents the spread of gum disease.
-Also know as periodontitis, gum disease is where the supporting structures of teeth are compromised, which may result in bone loss, loose teeth, and other serious health problems.
+This gum disease is where the supporting structures of teeth are compromised, which may result in bone loss and loose teeth.

 What to Expect: